Efficient sampling approaches based on generalized Golub-Kahan methods for large-scale hierarchical Bayesian inverse problems: Generalized Golub-Kahan based proposals for independence sampling

 and draw a sample,

 for $\bfxi\sim\calN(\bf0,\bfI)$.
 Theoretical results regarding the accuracy of the approximate distribution to the true conditional distribution can be found in \cite{UQlargebayesian}.

 Next we incorporate the genGK approximation above as a proposal distribution within a Metropolis-Hastings within Gibbs approach to sample from \eqref{eq:post_nonGaus}.
 We need to investigate the acceptance ratio.
 Let $\bfx$ denote the current state of the chain and let $\bfx^\star$ denote the proposed state.
-Then from Proposition 1 of \cite{brown2018low}, we have that the acceptance ratio can be computed as $\alpha_1 = \frac{w(\bfx^\star)}{w(\bfx)}$ where Note that at each iteration, we have the weight from the previous iteration $w(\bfx^{t-1})$ but we must compute the weight $w(\bfx^\star)$.
+Then from Proposition 1 of \cite{brown2018low}, we have that the acceptance ratio can be computed as $\jmc{\rho}_1 = \frac{w(\bfx^\star)}{w(\bfx^{t-1})}$ where Note that at each iteration, we have the weight from the previous iteration $w(\bfx^{t-1})$ but we must compute the weight $w(\bfx^\star)$.
 An efficient implementation of this can be obtained by observing that

 Similarly, the quality of the low-rank approximation to the target distribution will be evident from the acceptance ratio.
-The MH within Gibbs algorithm with the genGK approximation used for proposal sampling is summarized in Algorithm \Cref{alg:gibbs_genGK}.
+The \jmc{Metropolis-Hastings} within Gibbs algorithm with the genGK approximation used for proposal sampling is summarized in \Cref{alg:gibbs_genGK}.
 Notice that mat-vecs with $\bfA$ and $\bfA\t$ are required in the genGK process (i.e., $k$ multiplications with $\bfA$ and $\bfA\t$) and again in the computation of the acceptance ratio.
-Also, for each new sample of $\lambda^t$ and $\delta^t$, $\bfB_k$ and $\bfV_k$ are reused for efficient computation of $\bfx_k$, and $\bfZ_k$ and $\bfTheta_k$ are reused for the efficient computation of the proposal sample.
+Also, for each new sample of $\lambda^t$ and $\delta^t$, $\bfB_k$ and $\bfV_k$ are reused for efficient computation of $\bfx_k$, and $\bfP_k$ and $\bfTheta_k$ are reused for the efficient computation of the proposal sample.
+From Proposition 3 in \cite{brown2018low}, the subchain from \Cref{alg:gibbs_genGK} has stationary distribution $h(\bfx)=\pi(\bfx\mid\bfb,\lambda,\delta)$ and is uniformly ergodic \cite{MCstatmethods}.